webzakimbo/bcome-read-the-docs/docs/source/network/network-configuration-attributes.rst

 .. note::

-  Google Cloud Platform will require a minimum permission of ``compute.instances.list`` for OAuth 2.0 authorisations.
+  Google Cloud Platform require a minimum permission of ``compute.instances.list`` for OAuth 2.0 authorisations.
 Ensure that any users attempting to authorize by OAuth 2.0 have been configured with a role containing this permission.